kedacore/keda-docs/content/docs/2.15/scalers/aws-sqs.md

 **Pod identity based authentication:**

-- `podIdentity.provider` - Needs to be set to either `aws-kiam` or `aws-eks` on the `TriggerAuthentication` and the pod/service account must be configured correctly for your pod identity provider.
+- `podIdentity.provider` - Needs to be set on the `TriggerAuthentication` and the pod/service account must be configured correctly for your pod identity provider.

 **Role based authentication:**

 - `awsRoleArn` - Amazon Resource Names (ARNs) uniquely identify AWS resource.
-(This field is deprecated only applies for `aws-eks` and `aws-kiam` authentications, for `aws` is set in the auth)
+(This field is deprecated and only applies for `aws-eks` authentication, for `aws` is set in the auth)

 **Credential based authentication:**